barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 The column space of $$A$$ now spans a 2d plane instead of just a line.
 So we need to project $$Y$$ onto this plane.
 Before, $$Y$$ was simply a contraction or extension of the vector $$A$$.
 But now we have the columns of $$A$$ that form a basis for $$C(A)$$.
 Now $$\hat{Y}$$ is a linear combination of these basis vectors which will lie somewhere on the plane spanned by $$C(A)$$.

-We'll need to generalize the equation we used above in the 2d case.
+We'll need to generalize the equation we used above in the 2d case:

 $$\hat{Y} = \dfrac{Y \cdot A}{A \cdot A}A$$